sandyasm/sandyasm.github.io/home.md

 layout: default
 ---

-# 1st EACL Workshop on Symbolic and Deep Learning Approaches to the Analysis of Evaluative, Affective, and Subjective Language..
+# 1st Workshop on Symbolic and Deep Learning Approaches to the Analysis of Evaluative, Affective, and Subjective Language..
 (EASL)
 ## Held in Conjunction with EACL 2017